Mumbai Suburban Railway: Rolling stock

 The suburban services are run by electric multiple units (EMUs) in 191 rakes (train sets) of 12-car and 15-car composition.
 To alleviate the problems of overcrowding, the nine-car trains have been phased out and replaced with 12-car ones.
 15-coach trains were introduced on 21 November 2009.
 However, these are few in number.
-Equipment makers include Jessop, Siemens, Bombardier, and Medha.
-The trains are manufactured at the Integral Coach Factory in Chennai, Tamil Nadu.
+Equipment makers include Jessop, Siemens, Bombardier Transportation, and Medha.
+The trains are manufactured at the Integral Coach Factory (ICF) in Chennai, Tamil Nadu.
 All routes are electrified at power supply from overhead lines.
 The Indian Railways plans to build a 700 MW gas-based plant in Thakurli to generate electricity to operate Mumbai's railways.